-43.9 Complaints
+43.7 Complaints

-- 43.9.1 Complaints concerning the operation or marketing of the Company should be referred to the compliance officer of the ACD at 45 Gresham Street, London, EC2V 7BG, in the first instance.
-If the complaint is not dealt with satisfactorily then it can be made direct to The Financial Ombudsman Service at Exchange Tower, Harbour Exchange Square, London E14 9SR, telephone number 0800 023 4567. - 43.9.2 A copy of the ACD's complaints handling procedure is available on request. - 43.9.3 Making a complaint will not prejudice your rights to commence legal proceedings. - 43.9.4 Further information regarding any compensation scheme or any other investor-compensation scheme of which the ACD or the Company is a member (including, if relevant, membership through a branch) or any alternative arrangement provided, are also available on request.
+- 43.7.1 Complaints concerning the operation or marketing of the Company should be referred to the compliance officer of the ACD at 45 Gresham Street, London, EC2V 7BG, in the first instance.
+If the complaint is not dealt with satisfactorily then it can be made direct to The Financial Ombudsman Service at Exchange Tower, Harbour Exchange Square, London E14 9SR, telephone number 0800 023 4567.
+A copy of the ACD's complaints handling procedure is available on request. - 43.7.2 A copy of the ACD's complaints handling procedure is available on request. - 43.7.3 Making a complaint will not prejudice your rights to commence legal proceedings. - 43.7.4 Further information regarding any compensation scheme or any other investor-compensation scheme of which the ACD or any Sub-Fund is a member (including, if relevant, membership through a branch) or any alternative arrangement provided, are also available on request.